timothy/TypeScript_Calculator/README.md

 ## Contributors
 So far just me @timothy.

 To anyone who would like, feel free to make a pull request to update or add new features!
 This is really just something for fun.
-If you have some working code you that you think would add to the coolness of this app please feel free.
+If you have some working code that you think would add to the coolness of this app please feel free.
 Just a side note please test your code well before making a pull request.
 I will most likely test it out as well but I really do not like testing code just to find a bunch of blatant bugs and then denying the pull request… If there are bug I will likely give you the details of what I found and some good ideas of how to fix it.
 Thanks!